pwncollege/dos-dojo/ms-dos/autoexec/DESCRIPTION.md

 In this challenge, you will need to:

 - edit `autoexec.bat` to stop it from deleting the flag on startup
-- `snapshot` the disk using the QEMU text interface
-- `quit` the interface and relaunch it (this will use your snapshot but reload the flag into the disk)
+- `quit` the interface and relaunch it (this will  reload the flag onto the disk)

 Good luck!